 Send letter of interest including: resume/CV with email contact information, statement of teaching philosophy, 2 syllabi, up to 10 samples of professional work (abstracts, shorts, excerpts up to 500 words each) in pdf format related to the program philosophy, up to 5 samples of student writing (abstracts, shorts, excerpts up to 500 words each) with project descriptions, URLs and/or digital portfolio, 2 letters of recommendation, contact information for 3 other references to:

-Chair of MA in Critical Theory and Creative Research Search c/o Academic Affairs
+Chair of MA in Critical Studies Search c/o Academic Affairs

 Pacific Northwest College of Art 511 NW Broadway Street

 Portland, OR 97209 email@example.com

 If you have questions concerning the application requirements or other questions in relationship to this search

 contact the Chair of the Search Committee, MK Guth – firstname.lastname@example.org